-- vi.
-Timeline for approvals: See current EU Agricultural Biotechnology Annual Report which can be found at the FAS GAIN Report Data Base. - b) APPROVALS: With the implementation of the "opt-out" clause, Austria now bans all EU approved GE crop varieties under this provision for cultivation in its territory.
+- b) APPROVALS: With the implementation of the "opt-out" clause, Austria now bans all EU approved GE crop varieties under this provision for cultivation in its territory.
 Austria allows for the import of EU approved GE feed.
-A list of approved GE products at the EU level can be found at:

-https://webgate.ec.europa.eu/dyna/gm_register/index_en.cfm However, in principle Austria is against the approval of all biotech events, and as such, Austria would vote against the approval of any biotech event.

-- c) STACKED OR PYRAMIDED EVENT APPROVALS: The EU regulates stacked and pyramided events separate from single events. - d) FIELD TESTING: Austria does not carry out biotech crop field trials except for very small-scale trials, which are only in contained areas.
+A list of approved GE products at the EU level can be found at: https://webgate.ec.europa.eu/dyna/gm_register/index_en.cfm However, in principle Austria is against the approval of all biotech events, and as such, Austria would vote against the approval of any biotech event. - c) STACKED OR PYRAMIDED EVENT APPROVALS: See current EU Agricultural Biotechnology Annual Report which can be found in the FAS GAIN Report Data Base. - d) FIELD TESTING: Austria does not carry out biotech crop field trials except for very small-scale trials, which are only in contained areas.
 Theoretically, Austria has regulations on how to apply and how to approve biotech field trials.
 Since Austria opted out from planting biotech crops it is practically impossible to apply for field testing of biotech crops.
-In the past, there have been very limited confined trials, primarily on fruit trees. - e) INNOVATIVE BIOTECHNOLOGIES: So far, there is no Austrian regulation on "New Breeding Techniques" in plant production.
+In the past, there have been very limited confined trials, primarily on fruit trees.

+- e) INNOVATIVE BIOTECHNOLOGIES: To date, there is no Austrian regulation on "New Breeding Techniques" in plant production.
 Some Austrian officials express that anything created through biotech technologies should be treated (aka regulated) as a "GMO" product, in line with the ruling from the Court of Justice of the European Union.
-However, within informed stakeholder groups like scientists, seed breeders, seed traders, and partially farmers and farmers' representatives, the acceptance for innovative biotechnologies is much higher than for traditional GE crops and many of these stakeholders appreciate the benefits those techniques could bring.
-However, innovative biotechnologies are not widely discussed in the public. - f) COEXISTENCE: Austria has no federal coexistence law, but all nine provinces implemented precautionary bills that include coexistence regulations.
+However, within informed stakeholder groups like scientists, seed breeders, seed traders, and partially farmers and farmers' representatives, the acceptance for innovative biotechnologies is much higher than for traditional GE crops and many of these stakeholders appreciate the benefits these techniques could bring.
+However, innovative biotechnologies are still not widely discussed in the general public. - f) COEXISTENCE: Austria has no federal coexistence law, but all nine provinces implemented precautionary bills that include coexistence regulations.
 The Austrian Agriculture Ministry commissioned an expert team consisting of representatives of the Federal States, the Chambers of Agriculture, the Austrian Agency for Health and Food Safety, and the Agriculture Ministry.
 In addition, an enlarged team with representatives from breeders' associations, the seed production sector, and consumers was included to develop recommendations for a national strategy on coexistence.
 The expert group worked on developing uniform Austria-wide guidelines for coexistence management to help state authorities decide whether cultivation of biotech crops is possible in a given case and under which conditions such cultivation can be permitted (e.g. minimum isolation distances from non-biotech crops).
-These guidelines will be published if an actual need to establish a segregation distance for a proposed planting arises.
+These guidelines will be published if an actual need to establish buffer zones for a proposed planting arises.